How to Get Research Funding from Industry

 - How do you communicate your value effectively?

-- Define your relevant group strengths
+- Define your research group strengths

 - Identify a suitable target to pursue